sozker/ING-Datathon-2018/README.md

 # ING-Datathon-2018

 I was selected in top 10 and invited to do a presentation in ING Istanbul HQ with this solution.

+The problem was to calculate the possibility of a customer going default with the given data.
+I have used a combination of LGBMClassifier and XGBClassifier to predict probabilities.